loversama/sc-feeder-client/README.md

 The application settings can be accessed via the gear icon (⚙️) in the main window.
 Here you can:

 *   Verify or change the path to your `Game.log` file.
-*   Configure API settings for connecting to the SC Kill Feed server (URL and optional API Key).
+*   Configure API settings for connecting to the VOIDLOG.GG server (URL and optional API Key).
 *   Enable/disable desktop notifications.
 *   Enable/disable automatic fetching of RSI profile data.
 *   Manage CSV logging options.